jrussellnj/dewpoint-vue/README.md

 ## To run the project locally
 - Clone this repository
+- Create the `.env` file as described below
 - Run `npm install`
 - When the installation has finished, run `npm run serve` to spin up a local development environment that will serve the website